OneKeyHQ/documents/docs/Extension/05-Resources/create-dapp.md

 };
 ```

 Great!
-Now once you click the button the MetaMask Extension will pop up and connect your wallet.
+Now once you click the button the OneKey Extension will pop up and connect your wallet.

 ### Get Ethereum Accounts